 - We advise you to exercise a high degree of caution in Turkey because of the threat of terrorist attack.
-Pay close attention to your personal security at all times and monitor the media for information about possible new safety or security risks.
+You should pay close attention to your personal security at all times.
+Monitor the media and other sources about possible new security risks.

 - Terrorist attacks can occur anywhere at any time in Turkey.
 In recent years, terrorist attacks have occurred in tourist areas and locations frequented by foreigners.
-See the Safety and security section.
+See Safety and security.